GRENZE DES SYSTEMS

 Ausgabe No. 4

 Ilya Fedotov-Fedorov was born in 1988.
 He currently lives and works in Moscow.
-Ilya Fedotov-Fedorov studied genetics (bioengineering) and philology in Moscow.
-After finishing his academic studies, Ilya took an interest in art, actively sketching and creating ideas for his future works.
+Ilya Fedotov-Fedorov studied genetics (bioengineering), philology and art in Moscow.

 The main motif of Fedotov-Fedorov’s art is the use of natural scientific knowledge.
 The artist adopts its main characteristics: the depiction of biological processes and forms from the cell to the habitat, linguistic features and ways of presenting knowledge (formulas, drawings, and so on), methodological principles and types of representation (entomological collections, card catalogues).
 With their help, he reveals the subjective nature of the acquisition of knowledge and its dependence on individual experience.
 He shows that we perceive and describe the surrounding world in accordance with the language we use.